What are Events?

 Solution.
 If a process actually starts by different triggers or ends at different states, the names of the corresponding process events should be unique.

-The process is terminated when it reaches the terminate-end event.
-A terminate end event means that if one of the paths reaches an end, all other process paths (currently performing activities and activities which are waiting to be performed) are ended immediately.
+The process is terminated when it reaches the ‘terminate’ end event.
+A terminate end event means that if one of the paths reaches an end, all other process paths (currently-active activities and activities which are waiting to be performed) are ended immediately.
 This could correspond to a real-life process situation, but it is very unlikely.

 Solution.
-Most commonly, a process modeler should use other end events (e.g. a generic end event), even if a process defines several end states (e.g. a successful and unsuccessful process end).
-When used this way an end event will not stop the execution of the remaining process paths or activities.
+A process modeler should use multiple end events (e.g., a generic end event), even if a process defines several end states (e.g., a successful and unsuccessful process end).
+When used this way, an end event will not stop the execution of the remaining process paths or activities.

-BPMN is the most “event-rich” process modeling notation, supporting over 60 different types of events in total.
-This “diversity” can be use for precise process modeling.
-However it might also lead to misinterpretations; unfamiliar process symbols may also scare and confuse a novice.
-Whilst BPMN events are well organized in the specification, they are not quite as simple to learn as could be initially thought.
+BPMN is the most ‘event-rich’ process modeling notation in the world, supporting over 60 different event types in total.
+This diversity can be used for extremely precise process modeling.
+However, it can also lead to misinterpretations, and unfamiliar process symbols can even scare and confuse novices.
+Whilst BPMN events are well organized in the specification, they are not quite as simple to learn and apply in practice as some might think.

 Whilst the descriptive level of BPMN elements reduces the set down to three start and end events, it does not include any intermediate events.
 This means that it is not possible to use events to manage descriptive process flows.

 Are you interested in writing for Good e-Learning?
 We are currently accepting guest contributions and content exchanges in areas like ITSM, DevOps, and Cyber Resilience.
 Visit our Write for Us page to find out more, or contact a member of our team today!